eclarke/mars/Readme.md

 MARS will yell at you if you violate either of these rules.
 Other columns are currently ignored and can be used for whatever you want.

+**Technical replicates:**
-> If a sample was split among multiple barcodes, i.e. for technical replicates, you can choose to give those barcodes the same sample label.
+If a sample was split among multiple barcodes, you can choose to give those barcodes the same sample label.
-> MARS will concatenate the reads from all barcodes belonging to the same sample label during assembly.
+MARS will pool the reads from all barcodes belonging to the same sample label during assembly steps.

+**Run metadata:**
 Additional run info can be encoded in the header in lines starting with '#' using the format `# key[tab]value`.
 (The key-value pairs are tab-separated so you can enter them in adjacent cells in Excel, etc and export as tab-separated list.)
 These will be automatically parsed as key:value pairs and added to the configuration file.